 “It’s Time remains the most memorable and important political campaign we have seen in Australia.
 It is a shining example of the truly effective political campaign: it took the highly complex and intelligently transformed it into something approachable, fresh, and believable.”
 Matt Liddy, ABC News

-$495pp, including Garden BBQ Dinner at the Hotel Kurrajong on Thursday night, 30th November
+$495pp, including Welcome Dinner at Hotel Kurrajong on Thursday night, 30th November

 Optional dinner on Friday evening, 1st December: $80 per person, including drinks